How To Set Up QuickBooks Online for Personal Use

 Other Ways You Can Use QuickBooks for Personal Finances

-You need to keep track of freelance business income and expenses separately from your personal transactions to report your income for taxes properly.
-This can easily be done in QuickBooks by creating a separate Class for each freelance gig, as discussed above.
 By having separate classes, it’s not necessary to create separate expense accounts for each activity.
 For instance, you can have one “Gas Expense” account and use it for both personal gas and business gas, as long as you specify the appropriate Class every time you enter a transaction.
-Track charitable and medical mileage

 If you do volunteer work and often drive for charitable and medical purposes, you should have clean records of your mileage.
 The easiest way to track your charitable mileage is by using the QuickBooks Online mobile app.
 Simply launch the app while driving, and it will automatically log your mileage using GPS tracking instead of manually recording your vehicle’s odometer.
 The app is available for both Android and iOS devices.

-A basic profit and loss (P&L) report is an easy way to get started, but some individuals prefer to compare their reports to previous periods.
+A basic profit and loss (P&L) report is an easy way to get started, but some prefer to compare their reports to previous periods.
 If needed, you can also print your reports.

 Below is a sample profit and loss report in QuickBooks Online.

-QuickBooks Online not only allows you to enter a new bill, but you can also pay the bill directly from the platform.
-QuickBooks Online even lets you schedule bill payments in the future, helping you reduce late or missed payments.
-Another feature you can use is recurring billing, which allows you to automate payments for bills that you pay on a regular basis.
+Another feature you can use is recurring billing, which allows you to automate payments for bills that you pay regularly.
 This may be a monthly telephone bill or a subscription fee to software.
 You can specify the frequency and the number of occurrences and set an end date.

-Who Should Use QuickBooks for Personal Finance
+Who Should Use QuickBooks for Personal Finances

-- Individuals who are saving for important things like a new car: QuickBooks Online’s budgeting feature helps you map out your spending plan for six months or one year.
+- Individuals saving for important things, like a new car: QuickBooks Online’s budgeting feature helps you map out your spending plan for six months or one year.
 This way, you can easily forecast which months your finances are steady and which ones you’ll need extra money.
 This helps you determine how much money you will be able to save for important things like a new car.

 - Individuals with several part-time gigs: If you work as a delivery driver during the day and as a bartender at night, you can track each job separately using classes to see how much money you make and spend on each job.

-- Individuals who want to pay bills online: You can pay your bills directly from QuickBooks Online.
+- Individuals wanting to pay bills online: You can pay your bills directly from QuickBooks Online.
 You can even pay bills with a credit card, even if the vendor doesn’t normally accept credit cards.
 For a fee, QuickBooks will accept your credit card payment and then issue a check to the vendor.

 Frequently Asked Questions (FAQs)